XendricInteractive/XenBot/README.md

 ## You MUST
 - Maintain a visible repository of your code which is derived from or copied from this code.

-*A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result within the context of a discord bot.
+* A Functionally Equivalent Statement is a code fragment which, regardless of whitespace and object names, achieves the same result within the context of a discord bot.
 Basically you can't copy the code, rename the variables, add whitespace and say it's different.
 It's not.

 If you see something that can be improved or a bug that I (MCE626) don't know how to fix, tell me.
 Submit a Pull Request!
 One thing: Don't steal please!
 An enormous amount of effort and time went into this and it's not ok for someone to take this and call it their own.

-© 2017-2019 Xendric Interactive / MCE626
+© 2017-2020 Xendric Interactive / MCE626